apollographql/apollo-kotlin/ROADMAP.md

 ## Upcoming Releases

-### 3.6
+### 3.7

-- Release 3.6 will focus on adding support for the `@defer` directive as well as adding `schemaBased` test builders.
-See Github [3.6 Milestone](https://github.com/apollographql/apollo-kotlin/milestone/23) for more details.
+- Release 3.7 will focus on providing better Java support in Apollo Kotlin.
+See Github [3.7 Milestone](https://github.com/apollographql/apollo-kotlin/milestone/25) for more details.

 ## Longer Term